 Broadly-speaking they are a kind of burger or meatball.
 They come in many different forms, some highly spiced, others loaded with herbs and/or dried fruits, while others have very light seasoning.

-How to make these lamb kofte
+How to make these lamb kofta

-These use relatively minimal seasoning so there's still plenty of lamb flavor in there.
+These use relatively minimal seasoning so there's still plenty of lamb flavor in there, but the seasonings also add great additional flavor.
 Apart from grating the onion and mixing everything up, there is very little preparation work.
-A couple tips: